GEORGE F. WALKER - Playwright

-Recent directing highlights include: It’s a Wonderful Life, Arsenic and Old Lace (GTG), Eighteen Degrees (Stratford Spring Works Festival + North Bay), and Romeo and Juliet and King Lear (Watershed Shakespeare Festival).
-Rod directed the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore at the Berkeley St. Theatre in Toronto and the Canadian premiere of Talking to Terrorists.
-He was the founding Artistic Director of the Nipissing Stage Company from 1999 to 2005.
-He directed 25 mainstage productions including the Ontario premiere of Martin McDonagh’s The Cripple of Inishmaan and the Northern Ontario premieres of Picasso at the Lapin Agile and Stones in his Pockets as well as serving as co-author/director on the original musicals Train Town and Wanted.
-Additional directing highlights include the Northern Ontario premieres of The Laramie Project, Angels in America, Our Country’s Good, The Othello Project and High Life.
+Recent directing highlights include: It’s a Wonderful Life, Arsenic and Old Lace (GTG), Eighteen Degrees (Stratford SpringWorks Festival + North Bay), and Romeo and Juliet and King Lear (Watershed Shakespeare Festival).
+Rod directed the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore at the Berkeley Street Theatre in Toronto and the Canadian premiere of Talking to Terrorists.
+He was the founding artistic director of the Nipissing Stage Company from 1999 to 2005.
+He directed 25 mainstage productions including the Ontario premiere of Martin McDonagh’s The Cripple of Inishmaan and the Northern Ontario premieres of Picasso at the Lapin Agile and Stones in his Pockets as well as serving as co-author/director of the original musicals Train Town and Wanted.
+Additional directing highlights include the Northern Ontario premieres of The Laramie Project, Angels in America, Our Country’s Good, The Othello Project, and High Life.
 The Othello Project was originally mounted at the Ford Centre for the Performing Arts in Toronto.
-Rod was nominated for a DORA Award for Outstanding Direction.
-The Othello Project received its American premiere at the Florida Shakespeare Festival in Miami.
+Rod was nominated for a Dora Mavor Moore Award for Outstanding Direction.
+The Othello Project had its American premiere at the Florida Shakespeare Festival in Miami.

-Film and television acting credits include 3 seasons on Hard Rock Medical (TVO), Cardinal (CTV), Carter, Joseph and Mary, Frat Pack, A Dark Truth, Algonquin, The Savage Tales of Summer Vale and Harold and Lorna.
+Film and television acting credits include three seasons on Hard Rock Medical (TVO), Cardinal (CTV), Carter, Joseph and Mary, Frat Pack, A Dark Truth, Algonquin, The Savage Tales of Summer Vale, and Harold and Lorna.
 Stage acting highlights include Danforth in The Crucible (Sun Dog Theatre Festival), Roma in Glengarry Glen Ross (2014 Theatre Ontario Festival – GTG), Pablo Picasso in A Picasso (Word Toast Transport), Pozzo in Waiting for Godot (Winner – 2010 Theatre Ontario Festival – GTG), Lord Capulet in Romeo and Juliet (Watershed Shakespeare Festival), Renfield in Dracula (GTG), and four seasons with the Highlands Summer Theatre Festival.

 TRACEY HALSEY-BERTI – Voice and Speech Coach

-Tracey was a soloist with the BBC Radio Orchestra in London, on the weekly shows Friday Night is Music Night and Songs from the Shows.
-A highlight of Tracey’s career came in 1989 when she was asked, by Royal Appointment, to perform with the cast of The Broadway Show in a private audience for Her Royal Highness Princess Diana at the Nottingham Playhouse.
+Tracey was a soloist with the BBC Radio Orchestra in London on the weekly shows Friday Night is Music Night and Songs from the Shows.
+A highlight of Tracey’s career came in 1989 when she was asked, by Royal Appointment, to perform with the cast of The Broadway Show in a private audience for Her Royal Highness Princess Diana at Nottingham Playhouse.

-Canadian theatre credits include Elvis the Musical (Royal Alexandra, Toronto; National Arts Centre, Ottawa; Theatre St. Denis, Montreal), the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore (Berkeley St. Theatre, Toronto), the Canadian premiere of Talking to Terrorists, and Eighteen Degrees by Maureen Cassidy (Spring Works Festival in Stratford, Ontario; North Bay Museum).
-Directorial work includes the Northern Ontario premiere of I Love You You’re Perfect Now Change, and musical direction for Joseph and his Amazing Technicolor Dreamcoat, Oliver! and The Donnellys.
-She was also honored to be vocal director and performer in the Canadian premiere of Ebenezer.
+Her Canadian theatre credits include Elvis the Musical (Royal Alexandra Theatre, Toronto; National Arts Centre, Ottawa; Théâtre St-Denis, Montreal), the Ontario premiere of Martin McDonagh’s The Lieutenant of Inishmore (Berkeley Street Theatre, Toronto), the Canadian premiere of Talking to Terrorists, and Eighteen Degrees by Maureen Cassidy (SpringWorks Festival in Stratford, Ontario; North Bay Museum).
+Directorial work includes the Northern Ontario premiere of I Love You, You’re Perfect, Now Change, and musical direction for Joseph and the Amazing Technicolor Dreamcoat, Oliver!, and The Donnellys.
+She was also honoured to be vocal director and performer in the Canadian premiere of Ebenezer.

 TV and film credits include Hard Rock Medical, Stage Fright, Northern Rescue, and Overtures.

-Stephanie Kast - Costume Coordinator
+STEPHANIE KAST – Costume Coordinator